-The item "Other assets - Prepayments and Accrued Income - Fees and Commissions Receivable" includes the accrued commissions receivable by the Group in relation to various services provided, basically in relation to the payment methods business and the custody business for collective investment undertakings and pension funds.
+"Prepayments and Accrued Income - Fees and Commissions Receivable" includes the accrued commissions receivable by the Group in relation to various services provided, basically in relation to the payment methods business and the custody business for collective investment undertakings and pension funds.

-"Other assets - Other assets - Transactions in Transit" in the above table mainly include temporary balances which relate basically to securities underwriting transactions and other unsettled OTC transactions.
+The balances included under the heading "Other assets - Other assets - Transactions in Transit" in the table above correspond mainly include temporary balances related basically to securities underwriting operations and other transactions carried out in organized markets pending settlement.

 15.2.
-Other liabilities
+OTHER LIABILITIES